attilam/smol/README.md

 A static site generator.

 This is my attempt for a staticgen to fit my needs.
-It's scruffy and dirty, but I can tinker with it in any way I like.
-And it's tiny, and doesn't have all the cruft of the generators I've come across.
+It's an organic mess, because I use it as a playground to tinker with ideas, but it's also tiny.

 It uses

+- Simple-Markdown, but a bastardized version I hacked up (removed flow, react, added some obscure stuff)
 - YAML + front-matter, for configuration, and meta-data stuff
 - Handlebars, for inline page templating, and page layouts (e.g. per page theming)
 - highlight.js, for automatic syntax highlighting

-## Metadata
+## Assets & Metadata

+Assets are compiled using `fileRules`.
+At the moment there are only rules for markdown/HTML files, the rest are just copied as-is.

-Each page inherits a set of meta-data that it can override from site-wide settings to the page itself.
+Each asset inherits a set of meta-data that it can override from site-wide settings to the asset itself.
 It's like this:

 - site wide config (config.yml)
 - route-specific settings
 - generated parameters (e.g. file name, title)
-- the page's own front-matter
+- the asset's own front-matter, if it has any

 For example if a page has the `layout` specified in the YAML front-matter it will use that.
 If not then it can fall back to the one specified by the route, and if that doesn't have one specified it will resort to the site configuration's default.